sparkflows/sparkflows-docs/docs/tutorials/machine-learning/clustering-houses.rst

 Assemble the features for predictions
 -------------------------------------

-It assemble the features for predictions using VectorAssembler Node.
+It assembles the features for predictions using VectorAssembler Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^